 When you write something that does not fit, it tends to stand out like, “a tuba player playing their own song.”
 When I managed a marketing team, I came up with this analogy and started to call plan misfits “tubas.”

 From my experience, senior leaders are skilled at finding “tubas,” which can derail your presentation, as the debate becomes more about why the “tuba” is there and less about the bigger aspects of your plan.
 Go “tuba hunting” by reading through your brand plan and eliminating the “tubas” before your management finds them.

 The worst “tubas” are those elements of the plan that seems to ‘die a quick death’ in the document or they ‘come from out of nowhere’ with no analytical setup.

 The two worst types of “tubas”

-- A reasonable idea is presented early on and dies a quick death never to be seen again in the plan.
-If, early on in your plan, you say part of your brand vision or purpose is “to be the disruptive leader in innovation,” then why is there no innovation strategy, innovation process or new products for the next four years?
+- A reasonable idea is presented early.
+The idea dies a quick death never to be seen again in the plan.
+For example, you say part of your brand vision or purpose is “to be the disruptive leader in innovation.”
+Then why is there no innovation strategy, innovation process or new products for the next four years?
 Sure, your vision sounds catchy.
 However, it appears to be a misfit “tuba” with very little to do with the rest of your plan.

 - A creative tactical idea presented late in the plan seems to come out of nowhere.
 If the focus of your plan for a new product launch is to drive early trial, then why is there a significant investment in your tactical execution plan to create a VIP club for high-frequency users?
 If there is no analytical set-up of an opportunity or strategic set-up, then a tactic that comes out of nowhere late in the plan is a “tuba.”
 It risks causing conflict or confusion.